Homozygous Familial Hypercholesterolemia (HoFH)

 Animal Models of HoFH

-HoFH-like phenotypes have been induced in animals through gene editing techniques, such as CRISPR/Cas9, targeting LDLR or other genes involved in cholesterol metabolism.
+HoFH-like phenotypes have been induced in animals through gene editing techniques, targeting LDLR or other genes involved in cholesterol metabolism.

 Optional Models: Ldlrtm1Her model; Apobtm2Sgy model; Pcsk9tm1Jdh model, etc.